 The timeline for returning to sports after having COVID‑19 depends on symptoms and overall health.
 Guidelines for returning to sports after COVID‑19 may differ from guidelines for returning to school.
 This means that just because a student athlete can go back to school does not mean they are ready to resume sports.

 - Athletes with severe symptoms (symptoms that require hospitalization with intensive care, intubation or show evidence of MIS-C) should be restricted for a period of at least 3-6 months.
-A cardiac evaluation is required before returning to any activity and should be arranged prior to hospital discharge.
+A cardiac evaluation is required as well as a cardiology clearance before returning to any activity and should be arranged prior to hospital discharge.

 All athletes should consult their primary care provider before returning to play, even if they were asymptomatic.
 Their doctor can screen for any signs of long-term complications and answer any questions you might have about safely returning to play.